Skip to main content

 Configuration archive logging

-Configuration archive logging is only applicable to CLI terminal configuration mode.
-Configuration mode is only available for cloud-native IOS XE switches in hybrid operating mode.
+Configuration archive logging applies only to configuration mode CLI terminal.
+Configuration mode CLI is only available for switches with device configuration.

-• For accurate archive log timestamps, you must ensure the IOS XE system time is accurate.
-Please ensure your clock time is in sync by using NTP.
+For accurate archive log timestamps, ensure the IOS XE system time is accurate.
+Use NTP to keep clock time in sync.

-Dashboard changes are tracked in IOS XE with archive config logging and dashboard will collect IOS XE syslog %PARSER-5-CFGLOG_LOGGEDCMD events to audit the changes made by the dashboard administrator.
-The changes can be viewed in the CLI session history (see below) as well as in the Organization change log.
-To view the changes in the change log, navigate to Organization > Monitor > Change Log.
+The dashboard tracks changes in IOS XE with archive config logging and collects IOS XE syslog %PARSER-5-CFGLOG_LOGGEDCMD events to audit the changes made by the dashboard administrator.
+You can view the changes in the CLI session history and in the Organization change log.
+To view the changes in the change log, go to Organization > Monitor > Change Log.

 This image displays the Change Log.
 The changes can be viewed in the CLI session history.